yui/yeti/README.md

 Yeti uses [Vows][] for testing its built-in server.
 After installing Vows, you may run the `vows` command to run all suites.
 See the [Vows website][Vows] for information on installing and running Vows.

-The server test suite requires [YUI 3][yui3] to be installed into tests/vendor to test its integration with YUI Test.
-You may easily do this by running:
+The server test suite requires [YUI 3][yui3] and [YUI 2][yui2] to be installed into tests/vendor to test its integration with YUI Test.
+Symlink yui2 and yui3 repo directories from elsewhere or place the library downloads here.

-    $ git submodule init
-    $ git submodule update

 License
 -------

-Yeti is offered under the terms of the BSD license.
-See the LICENSE file or the [YUI license][license] for license text and copyright information.
+Yeti is free to use under YUI's BSD license.
+See the LICENSE file or the [YUI license page][license] for license text and copyright information.

 Contribute
 ----------